paulzay/bubble_sort/README.md

 # Clone this repository
 $ git clone https://github.com/paulzay/bubble_sort

-# Go into the repository
+# Go in                                                   to the repository
 $ cd bubble_sort

 # Open the project on Vscode